Back to Case Studies

 Example Exception or Incident

-Two months after deployment, the system flagged a hiring manager who had not interacted with the firm in over eighteen months.
-An automated outreach message was sent asking whether the company had upcoming hiring needs.
+Two months after deployment, the system flagged a hiring manager at a mid-sized technology company who had not interacted with the firm in over eighteen months.
+The manager had been the primary contact for two successful placements in the prior two years.
+An automated outreach message was sent on the responsible recruiter's behalf, referencing both prior placements and asking whether the engineering team had upcoming needs.

 Systems Integrated